ktadgh/chessnet_webapp/README.md

     return mse_loss+ kurt_error/20 + var_error/20
 ```

 The neural net used 3 hidden layers each with 24 nodes.
+The final hidden layer of the nerual network was fed into a final linear layer with one output.
+The LSTM was bidirectional, and both the forward and backward final hidden layers are used in the linear layer.

 <p float="left">